commutatus/awesome/domains/engineering/secure/rails_secure_credentials.md

 	`$ EDITOR="subl --wait" rails credentials:edit`

-2. If your using different credentials based on environment the you should pass environment name when we running the command
+2. If you're using different credentials based on environment the you should pass environment name when we running the command

 		$ EDITOR="subl --wait" rails credentials:edit --environment production
 		$ EDITOR="subl --wait" rails credentials:edit --environment staging